Media & Education,

 FT Logo

-(c) 1998-2005 by Ken Freed.
-Based on the book, Financial Opportunities in Educational Television, by Ken Freed.
+(c) 1998-2009 by Judah Ken Freed.
+Based on the book, Financial Opportunities in Educational Television.

 Financial Times Media & Telecoms, London, 1998.